Kirkstead and Little Steeping Railway: Demand for a quicker route

-Although the GNR thought it had treated Skegness well, the Town Council approached the GNR chairman in November 1910, asking for a better passenger train service from Manchester, Birmingham, and Leeds.
+Although the GNR thought it had treated Skegness well, the town council approached the GNR chairman in November 1910, asking for a better passenger train service from Manchester, Birmingham, and Leeds.
 They suggested a new line from Spilsby to or through Horncastle, shortening the journey to Lincoln and beyond.
 They said they would ask the Midland Railway, which ran to Lincoln from Nottingham, for help if the GNR would not do something.
 The GNR board undertook to investigate an alternative new line, and promised improved services.
 In the summer of 1911, the long-distance trains were indeed improved and accelerated.

-In April, the Board noted that a light railway from Kirkstead to Little Steeping would give a more direct route from the north, Manchester, Sheffield, and Lincoln, avoiding the Boston reversal.
+In April, the board noted that a light railway from Kirkstead to Little Steeping would give a more direct route from the north, Manchester, Sheffield, and Lincoln, avoiding the Boston reversal.
 The estimated cost was £207,164; the board approved this scheme.
-The Light Railway Commissioners held an inquiry at Boston on 18 July, and granted the order, and this was confirmed on 27 December 1911.
+The Light Railway Commissioners held an inquiry at Boston on 18 July, and granted the Great Northern (Kirkstead and Little Steeping) Light Railway Order 1911, and this was confirmed on 27 December 1911.
 The light railway authorisation did not impose any particular restrictions on the operation of the line when completed, but merely streamlined the legal authorisation process in non-controversial situations.

 No time was lost in getting on with the construction of the line.
 A tender from a Mr Arnold for the earthworks and track in the amount of £93,993 was accepted in February 1912.
 McKenzie and Holland supplied the signals.